-• The physical characteristics of the dredged material may not meet the standards for the specific beneficial use alternative.

-The timing of the beneficial use project may not coincide with the availability of appropriate dredged material.
+- The physical characteristics of the dredged material may not meet the standards for the specific beneficial use alternative. - The timing of the beneficial use project may not coincide with the availability of appropriate dredged material.

-1.3.2 ODMDS
+1.2.6 ODMDS

-Currently, there is no ODMDS for Guam but there may be one designated in 2010 and available for use during construction of the proposed action.
-The ODMDS would be located greater than 9 nm from the west coast of Apra Harbor (Figure D-1) (USEPA 2009).
+Currently, there is no ODMDS for Guam but the Final EIS for the ODMDS has been completed and final designation is expected in 2010 and available for use during construction of the proposed action.
+The ODMDS would be located greater than 9 nm from the west coast of Apra Harbor (Figure D-3) (USEPA 2009).
 Surface currents at this site tend to be highly variable during most of the year, with periods of strong and consistent southward flowing pulses during the wet weather season.
 Consistent with the pattern observed at the regional scale, intermediate layer currents (1,300 ft.
 [400 m] to 6,550 ft.
 [2,000 m]) at the this site tend towards the northeast with decreasing variability with increasing depth.
 Current speeds are about 0.10-0.16 ft/s (3-5 cm/s) in the intermediate layer.
 On a regional scale, the bottom currents were highly variable; however, in the area of the potential ODMDS, the bottom currents below 8,200 ft.
-(2,500 m) are more consistent, trending in a north-northwesterly direction at a speed of approximately 0.07 ft/s (Weston 2007).
+(2,500 m) are more consistent, trending in a north-northwesterly direction at a speed of approximately 0.07 ft/s (NAVFAC Pacific 2007).

 The dredged material would be loaded directly onto scows during dredging and proceed directly to the ODMDS for disposal.
 The established shipping lanes would be used and the vessels would be subject to standard rules of Navigation and a Notice to Mariners would be issued.
-For maximum efficiency, two 4,000 CY (3,058 m) barges are assumed to used to allow one barge to be loaded while another is transiting to or from the ODMDS.
+For maximum efficiency, two

+4,000 CY (3,058 m3) barges are assumed to used to allow one barge to be loaded while another is transiting to or from the ODMDS.